Azure-Samples/azure-intelligent-edge-patterns/factory-ai-vision/Tutorial/Shell-installer-Tutorial.md

 <br/>You would be asked:
 <br/>Would you like to use an existing Custom Vision Service? (y or n):  y
 <br/>To learn more about Custom Vision Service, please refer the linke [here](https://azure.microsoft.com/en-us/services/cognitive-services/custom-vision-service/)
-<br/>If you choose “yes”, you will asking to input endpoint and key.
+<br/>If you choose “yes”, you will asked to input your training endpoint and key.
 <br/>Please enter your Custom Vision endpoint: xxxxxx
 <br/>Please enter your Custom Vision Key: xxxxxx
 <br/> You can find your training key [here](https://www.customvision.ai/projects#/setting)
 ![arch_img](https://github.com/linkernetworks/azure-intelligent-edge-patterns/raw/develop/factory-ai-vision/assets/step4.png)

-7. If you choose not to use existing account, please go ahead to create a new one with the instruction
+7. If you choose not to use an existing account, please go ahead and create a new one using the instruction
 ![arch_img](https://github.com/linkernetworks/azure-intelligent-edge-patterns/raw/develop/factory-ai-vision/assets/step5.png)

 8. Once you input Custom Vision account information.
-The next you will be able to choose if you want to install the solution with AVA or OpenCV.
+Next, you will be able to choose if you want to install the solution with AVA or OpenCV Video Pipeline Manager backend.
 <br/>Do you want to install with Azure Video Analyzer? (y or n):
 <br/>If you choose “YES”, then you have to provide your Video Analyzer Edge modules' provisioning token.
 You can get/generate your provisioning token by following parts of the following document: https://docs.microsoft.com/en-us/azure/azure-video-analyzer/video-analyzer-docs/get-started-detect-motion-emit-events-portal#create-a-video-analyzer-account-in-the-azure-portal
 <br/>If you choose “NO”, OpenCV version of the solution will be installed.

-10. There will be a list of IoT hubs, please choose “customvision”
+9. There will be a list of IoT Hubs resources listed.
+Please choose your desired/appropriate resource.
 ![arch_img](https://github.com/linkernetworks/azure-intelligent-edge-patterns/raw/develop/factory-ai-vision/assets/step8.png)

-11. It will show a list of devices in your account, and choose the device to install your visiononedge
+10. It will show a list of devices in your account, and choose the device to install your visiononedge
 <br/>You will be asked if your device has a GPU
 ![arch_img](https://github.com/linkernetworks/azure-intelligent-edge-patterns/raw/develop/factory-ai-vision/assets/step9.png)

-12. The installation will be started after.
+11. The installation will be started after.
 Please wait for couple minutes to complete the installation.
 <br/> You can check the deployment status on the [Azure portal](https://portal.azure.com/#home)

-13. Go to your device --> Properties-->Networking-->
+12. Go to your device --> Properties-->Networking-->

 Public IP address(  get your IP address) 168.63.246.174